Rightpoint/Raizlabs-Android-Style/Android Code Style.md

 #### Variable Privacy

 - **DO NOT** access members directly if getters/setters have been defined.
- 	- Unless you have a very good reason (Parsers/Loaders/Annotation Processing libraries)
+ 	- Unless you have a very good reason
 - **DO NOT** expose members directly.
 	- Unless you're writing a "struct-like" class which just wraps other values.

 ```java